-art.
+Art.
 6.1 - examination

-- 1. As soon as the student has fulfilled the requirements of the examinations programme, the Board of Examiners will determine the result of the examination and award a degree certificate as referred to in art.
+- 1. As soon as the student has fulfilled the requirements of the examinations programme, the Board of Examiners will determine the result of the examination and award a degree certificate as referred to in Art.
 6.4. - 2.
-Prior to determining the examination result, the board of examiners may examine the student's knowledge of one or more components or aspects of the study programme, if and in so far as the results of the relevant tests give them reason to do so. - 3.
+Prior to determining the examination result, the Board of Examiners may examine the student's knowledge of one or more components or aspects of the study programme, if and in so far as the results of the relevant tests give them reason to do so. - 3.
 Assessment of the examinations file constitutes part of the final examination.
 The date of examination will be the last working day of the month in which the Board of Examiners has determined that the student has fulfilled the requirements of the examinations programme.
-The student must be registered for the study programme on the date on which the examination is hald. - 4.
+The student must be registered for the study programme on the date on which the examination is held. - 4.
 The examination will be passed on condition that all components have been passed.
-In order to pass the exam for the Educational Sciences and Pedagogical Sciences programmes, the student must also receive a passing assessment of the portfolio. - 5.
-A further condition for passing the examination and receiving the certificate is that the student was registered for the course during the period in which the tests were taken.
+In order to pass the exam for the Cultural Anthropology and the Educational Sciences programmes, the student must also receive a passing assessment of the portfolio (new name for Educational Sciences: Academic Career Record). - 5.
+A further condition for passing the examination and receiving the certificate is that the student was registered for the course during the period in which the tests and the examination were taken.
 If the student does not fulfil this condition, the Executive Board may issue a statement of no objection in relation to the passing of the examination and the issue of the certificate, after the student has paid the tuition fees and administration charges owing for the 'missing' periods. - 6.
-A student who has passed an examination and is therefore entitled to be awarded a certificate, may request that the Board of Examiners delay the granting of the certificate and the examination date as referred to in the third paragraph.
-Such a request must be submitted within two weeks after the student has been informed of the examination results, stating the date on which the student wishes to receive the certificate.
-The Board of Examiners will in any case grant the request in the academic year 2018-2019 if the student: - plans to fulfil a management position for which Utrecht University has provided a boardactivities grant; - plans to do an internship 10 or take a component of a study programme abroad; - must complete components that are required for admission into the Master's programme.
+Students who have passed their examination and is therefore entitled to be awarded a certificate, may request that the Board of Examiners delay the granting of the certificate and the examination date as referred to in the third paragraph.
+Such a request must be submitted within ten working days after the students have been informed of the examination results, stating the date on which the students wish to receive the certificate.
+The Board of Examiners will grant the request in the academic year 2020-2021 if the student: - plans to fulfil a management position for which Utrecht University has provided a boardactivities grant; - plans to do an internship 11, or take a component of a study programme abroad; - must complete components that are required for admission into the Master's programme.